Smart-TCP: An Agentic AI-based Autonomous and Adaptive TCP Protocol: Experimental Evaluation

 \subsubsection{Test Design}

-We execute 30 independent, full-lifecycle TCP sessions.
+We execute 300 independent, full-lifecycle TCP session windows.
 These experiments cover the complete interaction sequence, including the handshake, data transfer, and termination.
-To replicate a realistic protocol environment, all sessions utilize high-value random Initial Sequence Numbers ($ISN \in [2^{23}, 2^{32}-1]$).
-With this configuration, we assess the end-to-end autonomous performance of the Smart-TCP agent against three general-purpose LLM baselines: Qwen2.5, Llama3, and Gemma.
+To isolate protocol execution correctness, this experiment introduces no stochastic packet loss, bit error, middlebox rewrite, or anomaly injection.
+All sessions utilize high-value random Initial Sequence Numbers ($ISN \in [2^{23}, 2^{32}-1]$).
+A phase counts as successful only when the agents reach the expected TCP FSM states and all outbound segments carry valid flags, payload lengths, and sequence/acknowledgment numbers.
+A trial counts as successful only if all three phases complete without protocol-state rollback or arithmetic inconsistency.

+We compare the complete Smart-TCP agent against two SFT baselines from the fast-path evaluation: \textbf{Qwen2.5-0.5B + SFT} and \textbf{Llama-3.2-1B + SFT}.
+These baselines use the same structured protocol context but directly emit the protocol fields without the complete Smart-TCP decomposition, so they evaluate whether SFT alone can sustain closed-loop TCP communication.